rolf-electronics/Modular-Synthesizer/README.md

 The switch is for free running or synch mode.

-Output on top is LFO output
+Output jack on top is LFO output.
-Output bottom left, synch in
+Output jack on the bottom left is synch in.
-Output bottom right, fixed 0-10 volt
+Output jack on the bottom right, fixed 0-10 volt.

 * The **green**  rotary encoder has a switch.
 Pushing is sets wave type to no 0, which is a triangle.
 * The **grey**   rotary encoder has a switch.
 Pushing is sets wave type to mid range, type 21 for now.